Convergence (puctually and uniformly)

 Then the Fourier series converges uniformly and the convergence-ratio is

-Finally we will see a uniform convergence theorem in the context of Sobolev Spaces , This theorem provides us a intermediate function's space in which we can delete continuous or differentiable functions conditions, but to understand it, we see first the following lemma which returns the Fourier coefficients of the derivatives of a function (obviously, if it's differentiable) in terms of Fourier coefficients:
+Finally we will see a uniform convergence theorem in the context of Sobolev Spaces .
+This theorem provides us with an intermediate function's space in which we can delete continuous or differentiable functions conditions, but to understand it, we see first the following lemma which returns the Fourier coefficients of the derivatives of a function (obviously, if it's differentiable) in terms of Fourier coefficients of function itself:

 Lema